 26 Things You Should Avoid Wearing On A Plane

-There's so much to get excited about when planning a vacation or trip somewhere new.
+There's so much to get excited about when planning a vacation.
 Whether you're looking forward to a simple weekend getaway with your closest friends, a solo holiday, or a romantic, week-long excursion with your significant other, creating the perfect itinerary is only half the battle.
 While it's true that you should be prioritizing the places you'll be going, restaurants where you'll be eating, beautiful views you'll be taking in, and picturesque photo opportunities for social media content, knowing what to wear on the airplane is also a big deal.

 Advertisement